 Chef Darren Hawley from Crystal Mountain Resort & Spa whipped up this delicious dish for MyNorth’s Chef Showdown.
 Watch this MyNorth video, and learn how to make it at home.

-Find more morel recipes in MyNorth’s recipe collection, and get your copy of Traverse, Northern Michigan’s Magazine!
+Find more morel recipes in MyNorth’s recipe collection, and get your copy of Traverse, Northern Michigan’s Magazine for insider tips!